Lobster

-Lobsters are a family (Nephropidae, synonym Homaridae) of marine crustaceans.
+Lobsters are malacostracan decapod crustaceans of the family Nephropidae or its synonym Homaridae.
 They have long bodies with muscular tails and live in crevices or burrows on the sea floor.
 Three of their five pairs of legs have claws, including the first pair, which are usually much larger than the others.
 Highly prized as seafood, lobsters are economically important and are often one of the most profitable commodities in the coastal areas they populate.

 Commercially important species include two species of Homarus from the northern Atlantic Ocean and scampi (which look more like a shrimp, or a "mini lobster")—the Northern Hemisphere genus Nephrops and the Southern Hemisphere genus Metanephrops.

 Distinction

 Although several other groups of crustaceans have the word "lobster" in their names, the unqualified term "lobster" generally refers to the clawed lobsters of the family Nephropidae.
-Clawed lobsters are not closely related to spiny lobsters or slipper lobsters, which have no claws (chelae), or to squat lobsters.
+Clawed lobsters are not closely related to langustas (spinys and slipper lobsters), which have no claws (chelae), or to squat lobsters.
 The most similar living relatives of clawed lobsters are the reef lobsters and the three families of freshwater crayfish.